 If you don’t have an existing quality product or service, and you haven’t generated any of your own word of mouth, it will be difficult to get any affiliate to promote you – let alone a quality one.
 Make sure you have these key foundations in place before actively seeking out affiliates.

 “Your core affiliates will generate most of your affiliate revenue.
 That’s why it’s important to find quality affiliates,” says Dylan Gordon of HustlerSource.
-“Most of this is done through referral and word of mouth, and creating a program and product worth promoting.”
+“Most of this is done through referral and word of mouth, and creating an affiliate program and product worth promoting.”

 2. Choose affiliates based on your target audience